 - Product Availability and Pricing

-- Revenue driven by investment in capital, marketing or R&D
+- Revenue was driven by investment in capital, marketing or R&D

 - Employee based: For example, revenues of professional services firms or sales-based firms such as brokers.
 Modeling should focus on net staffing, revenue per employee (often based on billable hours).
 More detailed models will include seniority and other factors affecting pricing.